MayBeManik/MayBeManik/Projects/Tableau/IPL Case Study/ReadMe.md

-# IPL Dashboard Preview
+# Interactive-IPL Dashboard

-A beautiful dashborad with interactive charts.
+## A Responsive and attractive Dashboard 🔥

-I have used many calculated fields and diffrent logices to create this beautiful dashboard.
+A clean, beautiful, and responsive dashboard which gives meaningful insights from data with using Tableau.

 Made with ❤️ by Manik